jasonseney/jupyter-themes/README.md

 | Name & Logo Visible   |  -N       |      --       |
 | Restore Default       |  -r       |      --       |

+*You will need to restart `jupyter` after running for the first time.*

 ### Examples
 ```sh
 # list available themes